6 Interior Design Tips for Your Outdoor Living Room

 If you want something a little more decorative, use outdoor string lights.
 These are a great way to not only brighten up your space, but make it feel special and almost magical.

 Finally there is artwork.
 You wouldn’t leave all the walls inside your home completely bare, would you?
 Of course not.
 So why would you even think about doing that outside?
-Adding art and other decor helps tie your outdoor space together and create that warm, homey feeling that will keep you outside all summer long.
+Adding art and other decor helps tie your outdoor living space together and create that warm, homey feeling that will keep you outside all summer long.

 As you can see, there’s not a big difference in creating living areas inside or outside, but there are a number of considerations you must take into account, especially when it comes to fabrics and materials that can stand up to all types of weather.